Bengali Vegetable Chop – a Kolkata Street Style Beetroot Cutlet recipe

 Prawn Cutlet (Mitra Cafe Style)

-Ingredients of vegetable chop
+Ingredients of Bengali vegetable chop

 • 3 medium Beetroots